openedx-unsupported/devstack/docs/getting_started.rst

 - make
 - Python 3.8
-- Docker
+- Docker, including ``docker-compose``

 This project requires **Docker 17.06+ CE**.
 We recommend Docker Stable, but Docker Edge should work as well.
+Ensure that your Docker installation includes ``docker-compose``; on some operating systems (e.g. Ubuntu Linux) this may require a separate package.

 **NOTE:** Switching between Docker Stable and Docker Edge will remove all images and settings.
 Don't forget to restore your memory setting and be prepared to